idevisser/OAPIF-PDOK-INSPIRE/Approach.md

 - astablish requirements
 - organize a High5 week with stakeholders
-- Choose a data set
+- Choose a data set (Dutch INSPIRE adsresses)
 - start communication on Github
 - report to INSPIR community
 - organize presentations